solariachip/solariachip.github.io/_posts/2023-04-20-Chasing-Highs.md

 **✵Experience awe** \
 The great outdoors, points of interest and Great Wonders of the World, adventure, are out there.
 Further yet, the cosmos has been made known to us through instruments that allow us to gaze at light years of exquisite expanse and peer back in time.
-The [Hubble Space Telescope turns 33 years old](https://www.nasa.gov/image-feature/goddard/2023/hubble-celebrates-33rd-anniversary-with-a-peek-into-nearby-star-forming-region) and continues adding to over the 1.3 million observations that produce the stunning photos inspiring people like me, to chase the high of discovery.
+The [Hubble Space Telescope turns 33 years old](https://www.nasa.gov/image-feature/goddard/2023/hubble-celebrates-33rd-anniversary-with-a-peek-into-nearby-star-forming-region) and continues adding to the [1.6 million observations](https://hubblesite.org/contents/news-releases/2023/news-2023-012) that produce the stunning photos inspiring people like me, to chase the high of discovery.

 <img src='/images/hubble_33rd_ngc1333_stsci-01gyag6jy36rtbx7sxbmany6n5.png'>
 <center><i><center>NGC 1333, located in the Perseus molecular cloud, births new stars between hydrogen clumps and dust filaments.
 Image courtesy of NASA, ESA, and STScI 🙌 </i></center><br><br/>